Atrix256/SampleZoo/contributing.md

 * sampling on spheres and hemispheres
 * making pmj02 more quickly: http://www.jcgt.org/published/0008/01/04/paper.pdf
 * deterministic point process: https://arxiv.org/pdf/1207.6083.pdf and https://arxiv.org/pdf/1609.06840.pdf
+* when someone requests regular sampling of 17 samples, what should we do? right now it does 4x4 and adds zero samples for the rest.
+ * we should maybe find the most equal pair of factors that go into whatever number they asked for? not sure.
+* dart throwing and other 2d blue noise sample point generation strategies.
+* subrandom numbers? from your blog post.
+* 2d "plot average" test? could have "average distance from center".
+Could also just draw a line showing how it moves around the center.. unknown. like the 1d numberline average test but for 2d.
+* we could do (selected?)
+1d tests on the projections of the 2d sampling patterns.
+* latin squares? quincunx?, n queens?
+* should randomized sequences go through multiple tests and report avg, min, max?
+* projective blue noise
+* your progressive projective blue noise

 ### Circle sampling patterns
 * Vogel Disk: https://www.gamedev.net/articles/programming/graphics/contact-hardening-soft-shadows-made-fast-r4906/